 Today, it's in fashion to study Buddhism at university.
-There's nothing wrong with intellectualizing, however it's not the path the
+There is nothing wrong with intellectualizing, however it's not the path the Buddha prescribed.
+He was teaching a practical hands-on approach based on mindfulness.

 Let me tell you a short anecdote: